Discriminative Feature Attributions: Bridging Post Hoc Explainability and Inherent Interpretability: Theory of Discriminative Feature Attributions

 \newenvironment{hproof}{ \proof}{\endproof}

-In this section, we first demonstrate that the attributions produced by standard models are difficult to verify.
-We then introduce formal notions of verifiable models and feature attributions and characterize the conditions under which such verifiability can be achieved.
+In this section, we provide a theoretical framework for feature attribution, including a well-defined ground truth.
+We start by identifying a common feature of feature attributions, their reliance on perturbations or erasure.
+Intuitively, feature attribution methods work by simulating removing certain features and estimating how the model behaves when those features are removed: removing unimportant features should not change model behaviour.
+Typically, this erasure is implemented by replacing features with scalar values, such as the mean of the dataset \cite{zeiler2014visualizing, fong2017interpretable}.
+However, this can result in out-of-distribution inputs that can confuse a classifier, thus making it difficult to create meaningful attributions.

-Intuitively, feature attribution methods work by simulating the removal of certain features and estimating how the model behaves when those features are removed: removal of unimportant features should not change model behaviour.
-Typically, this removal is implemented in practice by replacing features with scalar values, such as the mean of the dataset \cite{zeiler2014visualizing, samek2016evaluating, srinivas2019full}.
-However, this can result in out-of-distribution inputs that the classifier mishandles, making it challenging to verify whether the classifier is solely reliant on the signal from the relevant features.
 To ground this argument in an example, consider a model that classifies cows and camels.
-For an image of a camel, a feature attribution might note that only the hump of camel and the sand it stands on are important for classification.
+For an image of a camel, a feature attribution might note that only the hump of the camel and the sand it stands on are important for classification.
 As such, we would expect that the sky was irrelevant to the classifier's prediction, and we can concretely test this by altering it and creating a counterfactual sample.
-For example, we could mask the sky with an arbitrary uniform color; however, this may result in the sample being out-of-distribution for the model, and its prediction may change drastically even if the sky was actually not important for prediction.
-Ideally, we would be able to mask the sky in a manner that preserves the on-manifoldness of the image, but this is extremely tricky and dependent on both the dataset and the model.
-We formalize this argument below by defining feature attributions with respect to a given counterfactual distribution of masks that determine feature replacement, which we refer to as $(\epsilon, \Q)$-feature attribution.
+For example, we could mask the sky with an arbitrary uniform color; however, this may result in the sample being out-of-distribution for the model, and its prediction may change drastically even if the sky was not important for prediction.
+There are two strategies to overcome this problem.
+The first solution involves masking the sky in a manner that preserves the naturalness of the image, but this solution involves using large-scale generative models, which themselves can contain biases and be uninterpretable.
+The second solution requires the classifier to be invariant to the erasure of the pixels corresponding to the sky, which is our solution in this paper.
+We formalize this argument below by defining an erasure-based feature attribution method called $(\epsilon, \Q)$-feature attribution.